lordkjaer/chit-chat2.0/readme.md

 5. Stopping processes
 - To stop any process be it either the server or the clients press Ctrl + C.

+System logs are generated for both server and each client and can be found under their respective folders.